Joseph Dalton Hooker: Voyage to Morocco 1871

 Hooker visited Morocco from April to June 1871, in the company of John Ball, George Maw and a young gardener from Kew, called Crump.
+They published an account of their travels entitled Journal of a Tour in Marocco and The Great Atlas (1878).

 Voyage to Western United States 1877

 This was undertaken with his friend Asa Gray, the leading American botanist of the day.
-They wished to investigate the connection between the floras of eastern United States and those of eastern continental Asia and Japan; and the line of demarkation between Arctic floras of America and Greenland.
+They wished to investigate the connection between the floras of eastern United States and those of eastern continental Asia and Japan; and the line of demarcation between Arctic floras of America and Greenland.
 As probable causes they considered the Glacial periods and an earlier land connection with an Arctic continent.
 "A difficult question was why in the great mountain chains of the Western United States there appeared to be only a few botanical enclaves of plants of eastern-Asiatic afinities among plants of Mexican and more southern types."

 Hooker visited a number of cities and botanical institutions before moving west and climbing to 9,000 ft to camp at La Veta.
 From Fort Garland they climbed the Sierra Blanca at 14,500 ft.
 After returning to La Veta, they went beyond Colorado Springs to Pike's Peak.
 Next to Denver and Salt Lake City for an excursion into the Wasatch Range.
 A journey of 29 hours took them to Reno and Carson City, then Silver City and ten days by wagon across the Sierra Nevada.
 Thus they came to the Yosemite and Calaveras Grove, and ended up in San Francisco.
 Hooker was back in Kew with 1,000 dried specimens by October.

 His comments on his encounters include the following: